Tyga Just Revealed How He Feels About Travis Scott Dating His Ex Kylie Jenner

-Tyga's Comments About Kylie Jenner & Travis Scott Prove Mean There's No Bad Blood
+Tyga's Comments About Kylie Jenner & Travis Scott Mean There's No Bad Blood

 The "Rack City" rapper went on Nicki Minaj's Queen Radio show on Apple Music's Beats 1 station and spoke with Minaj about his past relationship with Jenner.
 Some fans thought that it was just a tad petty of Minaj to bring Tyga onto the show, after she dragged Travis Scott when his album, ASTROWORLD made it to number one on the Billboard Top 200 chart, beating out her own album, Queen.